-Develop the skills you need to launch a fulfilling career in UX/UI Design with our 24-week part-time course or our fulltime nine-week bootcamp.
+Develop the skills you need to launch a fulfilling career in UX/UI design with our 24-week part-time course or our fulltime nine-week bootcamp.

-Learn UX/UI Design in-person and in only nine weeks!
+Learn UX/UI design in only nine weeks!

-Learn UX/UI Design in-person and in only 24 weeks!
+Learn UX/UI design in only 24 weeks!

 Select one of the formats above for specific course information.
-Otherwise, information about the UX/UI Design bootcamp (full-time) will be shown by default.
+Otherwise, information about the UX/UI design bootcamp (full-time) will be shown by default.